Back to Blog

 Retrium: Exactly.
-So, when you’re talking about a distributed team and you’re talking about retrospectives in particular, are they easy to run or hard to run?
-What are some of the challenges you’ve faced while trying to run retrospectives with your distributed teams?
-What are some of the things you’re looking for to make it easier?
+So, when you're talking about distributed teams and you're talking about retrospectives in particular, are they easy to run or hard to run?
+What are some of the challenges you've faced while trying to run retrospectives with your distributed agile teams?
+What are some of the things you're looking for to make it easier?

 Retrium: So running a retrospective is one thing, but then following up on the retrospective is an entirely different exercise.
 So can you talk to me about that?
 What are some of the challenges and breakthroughs you've had with following up on retros?